 Solid grip, great support and no more vibration than OEs, despite their rubber caps.
 I thought this was a bit of bling on anything other than a full-on dirt bike, but now see they’re definitely a worthwhile add-on.
 They’re also a little lower (right) than the originals which is a benefit for aged knees.

 RRP elongated sidestand

 The two-inch suspension lift requires a longer sidestand – RRP copy and elongate the original design.
 A harsh lashing down on the outbound ferry bent the stand just below the pivot (left).
 I nursed it but it broke two days later.
 Kicking it back out of the way, I was surprised how thin the tube walls were – it didn’t have much heft to it.
 RRP promptly send out a reinforced item.

-I’m still a bit wary but so far so good.
+I remained wary but so far so good.
 I actually think an equilaterally stiff round tube with a thicker wall would be a better long-term solution to the greater forces exerted on the longer RR stand, as well as a wider foot for soft terrain.
 When a side stand is all you have, it needs to be bombproof.
-Recently RR told me that this was exactly how current stands are being made, and for the same sound reasons.

 RRP triple clamp and fork kit